Victorinox's Swiss Army Multi-Tool nears Amazon low as it drops to under $23 - 9to5Toys

 Amazon is offering the Victorinox MiniChamp Swiss Army Multi-Tool for $22.76 Prime shipped.
 Down from its $38 going rate, today’s deal is within $0.50 of its all-time low and is the best available.
 This multi-tool is a must-have for many, thanks to the multiple functions that it accomplishes.
 You’ll find a knife, scissors, toothpick, tweezers, file, ruler, and much more given that it performs 16 individual tasks.
 Plus, it slips into your pocket and goes anywhere you do.
-Note: Stock is running low, but place your order now to lock in the discounted rate.
+Note: Current orders are being shipped out in between 3- to 5-days.
+Purchase it now to lock in the discounted rate.
 Rated 4.7/5 stars.

 The Smith & Wesson Extreme Ops is a great option if you just need a pocket knife.
 It only does one function, cut things open, but it’s a #1 best-seller and only sets you back $11.50 Prime shipped.
 With a 3.1-inch serrated blade, it’s great for opening packages, cutting boxes, and much more.